SREEVANI - BIOCHEMISTRY - SIDDHARTHA VIJAYAWADA

 2

-sociology, demography, environmental health and computers essential in first year
+sociology, demography, environmental health and computers essential

 yes